gracious-tech/copy.church/src/licenses/index.md

 ## Software
 It is generally recommended to use a software license for sharing software, rather than a public domain dedication or a Creative Commons license.
 This is because of [complicated issues](https://en.wikipedia.org/wiki/Unlicense#Reception) to do with copyright laws and patents.
 We recommend using the [MIT No Attribution](https://choosealicense.com/licenses/mit-0/) license, which essentially operates the same as a public domain dedication.
  * It's well known and trusted (especially the original MIT license)
- * It's accepted by companies and standards organisations
+ * It's accepted by companies and standards organizations
  * It has no restrictions (not even attribution)

 However, there are [lots of other licenses](https://choosealicense.com/) to choose from, including copyleft licenses.